Health Insurance Subsidies in 2026: Who Qualifies and How Much

 What Happens If Your Income Changes After You Apply?

 Income increases after enrollment can shrink your APTC or trigger repayment at tax time.
-Starting with the 2026 tax year, there is no cap on repaying excess advance credit payments, meaning the full excess amount is owed with your return.
-Update your income estimate at HealthCare.gov promptly when earnings change.
-Losing job-based coverage during the year opens a 60-day special enrollment window; the events that count as a qualifying life event are listed on the Marketplace.
+The 2026 tax year eliminated the repayment cap, so the full excess amount comes due with your return.
+Update your income estimate at HealthCare.gov when earnings change.
+Loss of job-based coverage opens a 60-day special enrollment window; the events that count as a qualifying life event are listed on the Marketplace.

 shield icon